 What Do Vegan Athletes Say About Their Diets?

-There are people who think that an athlete can only get their protein from animal products like meat or eggs.
-However, some of the top athletes in the most competitive sports are proving this idea wrong.
+There are people who think that an athlete can only get their protein from animal products like meat or eggs (see also ‘The Best Vegan Meat and Egg Substitutions’).
+However, some of the top athletes (see also ‘Top 22 of 2022 Sexiest female Athletes in the World’) in the most competitive sports are proving this idea wrong.

 Once I started (eating vegan) I fell in love with the concept of fueling your body in the best way possible.
 Not only does it help me on the court, but I feel like I’m doing the right thing for me.